Poker Home Game Image

 So, if you have a crazy hand you are limiting the amount a player can get hurt.

-In a typical texas holdem hand if you max out each time the most you can lose is $12.10.
+In a typical texas holdem hand at the medium level, if you max out each time the most you can lose is $16.25.

 50¢ post flop